Are you struggling to pay your child support?

 If you are paying child support and do not have shared custody of the kids, it can feel like you got the short end of the stick.
 It’s not that you oppose the agreement or object to financially supporting your children, but when things get tight it can be difficult to make those payments.

 Missing child support payments is a serious issue.
 Unlike other debts, there are few options for finding relief when you fall behind on your child support.
-This is why it is critical to reach out for help as soon as you realize your situation will not allow you to meet your obligations.
+This is why it is critical to reach out to a Boulder family law attorney for help as soon as you realize your situation will not allow you to meet your obligations.
 You may be able to obtain a modification of your child support order.

 Reasons to ask for a change